 - We advise you to exercise normal safety precautions in Guam and look out for suspicious behaviour, as you would in Australia.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia, and monitor the media and other sources for information on local travelling conditions.

 - As Guam is an unincorporated US territory, you should read this advice together with our travel advice for the United States of America.

 - All Australians passport-holders are required to meet US entry and visa requirements.
-You should read the entry and exit section of our travel advice for the United States of America.

 - Australia does not have an embassy or consulate in Guam.
 The Australian Embassy in the Federated States of Micronesia provides consular assistance to Australians in Guam.